OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

   *LeftAlt*: Display the material under your feet.

-  *KeyPad 1-7*: Transfer you to different places.
+  *KeyPad 1-7*: Transfer you to seven different places.

   *N, M*: Reduce or increase the height of the transfer point *KeyPad 6, KeyPad 7*.